Lawrence Ponoroff

 Lawrence Ponoroff is an American attorney and academic administrator, currently serving as a professor of law at the Michigan State University College of Law.
-He formerly served as the Dean of Tulane University Law School and the James E. Rogers College of Law.
+He formerly served as the Dean of Tulane University Law School and the University of Arizona James E. Rogers College of Law.

 Education

 Ponoroff earned a Bachelor of Arts from the Loyola University Chicago and a Juris Doctor from Stanford Law School.

 Career

 After graduating from law school, Ponoroff practiced law for eight years (including two as a partner) and taught at several institutions, including the University of Michigan Law School and Wayne State University Law School.
 Ponoroff also worked as a staff attorney at the Administrative Office of the United States Courts and as an advisory member of the Judicial Conference of the United States.

 Ponoroff worked as a professor at Tulane University Law School and served as dean from 2001–2009, succeeding Edward F. Sherman.
 Ponoroff was also the Samuel M. Fegtly Chair in Commercial Law while at James E. Rogers College of Law, where he served as dean until 2016.
 Ponoroff became dean of Michigan State University College of Law in 2016.

 He is a leading expert on bankruptcy, and held several national appointments to bankruptcy law committees, including the Advisory Committee on Bankruptcy Rules to the Judicial Conference of the United States.
 He is known for authoring the Making and Doing Deals and Core Concepts of Commercial Law casebooks.